Kickapoo Valley League: 1907–1953

 The Kickapoo Valley League was formed in 1907 as an oratorical and track and field league by four small high schools in Crawford County and Vernon County in southwestern Wisconsin: La Farge, Seneca, Soldiers Grove and Viola.
 The original members were all located along the Kickapoo River, a tributary of the Wisconsin River that the conference derives its name from.
 Membership experienced some minor changes in the early years, but the original group remained together for nearly a decade.
 Wauzeka joined in 1916 and Gays Mills joined in 1923 to bring membership to six schools.
+These six schools would participate in the conference's first season of basketball sponsorship in 1928.
 In 1931, West Lima joined the Kickapoo Valley League, replacing the exiting Seneca.
 They would rejoin the league along with newcomers Readstown in 1934.
-This eight member group would be in place when basketball was first sponsored by the Kickapoo Valley League in 1936 and maintained stability into the early 1950s, when De Soto High School (who had opened the year before) joined the conference in 1953 as its ninth member.
+This eight member group maintained stability into the early 1950s, when De Soto High School (who had opened the year before) joined the conference in 1953 as its ninth member.